Skaff10/Postly/README.md

 ### Author

-Albab ☕💻 – Made with curiosity and a love for coding.
+Albab ☕💻 – Made with curiosity and a lot of love for coding.

 ---